SoftUni-Internal/interactive-content/EN/01-Components/07-Components-Lab-Articles.md

 # Implement Component Logic

-Inside the articles component we need an array property which will hold our articles and we need to initialize the array inside the `ngOnInit` hook.
+Inside the articles component we need an array property, which will hold our articles and we need to initialize the array inside the `ngOnInit` hook.

-In this case we create an **instance** of our article data.
+In this case, we create an **instance** of our article data.

 **Note:** This is not recommended since Angular has **integrated dependency injection** which is always a good practice to use, but since we do not know how to implement it yet this will do for now.